 - Later protagonists would tone down the colors, and replace the robe with a large coat though the conspicuous hood remains.

 - The ninja characters from the Mortal Kombat series, though strictly speaking, the only ninja of the bunch is Scorpion - the others just happen to use similar uniforms (a practice largely eschewed by the time of Deadly Alliance).
 The funny thing is that, in the MK universe, ninja are considered a Japanese offshoot of the Lin Kuei clan (to which Sub-Zero, mutually Palette Swapped with Scorpion, belongs).

-- The "Stalker" Character Type in City of Villains has such high stealth that even allies aren't necessarily sure the character is there, regardless of what kind of ridiculous costume combo a player can come up with.
-There's at least one mission where they turn their heads in confusion and ask, "Is that you [Name of Character]?"
+- The "Stalker" Character Type in City of Villains who had such high stealth that even allies weren't necessarily sure the character was there, regardless of what kind of ridiculous costume combo a player came come up with.
+There was at least one mission where they turned their heads in confusion and ask, "Is that you [Name of Character]?"

 - Similar in World of Warcraft.
 A Rogue's "Stealth" skill is so effective that the rogue can be wearing a bright green outfit with Spikes of Villainy on Shoulders of Doom and that constantly trails a sickly yellow-green smoke without ever being noticed by his enemies.
 Even his allies will find him hard to spot unless he's close enough.

 - Sam Fisher from Splinter Cell, at first glance.
 He's incredibly stealthy, he sticks to the shadows picking off his targets without anyone knowing about it, he has three bright green lights on his head and another on his back.
 Word of God states those lights are just for player benefit.
 The lights don't show up in the mirrors, nor do they show up in multiplayer from the mercenary perspective.
 Parodied by Penny Arcade.